 The goal of your survey should be to get an honest response that will offer insight and feedback into the customer experience.
 A loaded question contains an assumption about a customer’s habits or perceptions.
 In answering the question, people also inadvertently end up agreeing or disagreeing with an implicit statement.

-However, if this question came after a customer had already expressed a desire to purchase, it wouldn’t be loaded at all.
+However, if this question came after a customer had already expressed a desire to purchase, it wouldn’t feel loaded at all.
 With loaded questions in customer satisfaction surveys, it’s usually about context, and whether you’ve properly taken customer data into consideration.

 Identifying a loaded question